 The news of the COVID-19 pandemic halted the school's 3-day celebration of their foundation dream.
-According to the school administrator named Mr. Rivera, "so many changes happened from that day on.
+The supposedly three-day celebration which was scheduled on March 9-12, 2020 was cut short to one day because of the outbreak of a public health emergency which led to the total lockdown in almost all parts of the Philippines.
+According to the school administrator named Mr. Santillan, "so many changes happened from that day on.
 Teachers' routines were affected as well as the budgeting of the school's Maintenance and Other Operating Expenses (MOOE)."
-Rivera as the school head further elaborated that the MOOE is purposively allotted for the 'projects' aligned with the School Improvement Plan and Annual Improvement Plan.
+Santillan as the school head further elaborated that the MOOE is purposively allotted for the 'projects' aligned with the School Improvement Plan and Annual Improvement Plan.
 However, due to the mandate for the continuation of education despite the pandemic, "the school's MOOE is mostly spent on supplies and equipment for the learners' modules."
 The administrator of the school also noted that although "the school tried its best in maintaining cleanliness; still, there is a change in the physical appearance of the school since teachers are the ones doing the gardening and cleaning."